arrigons/FCIs/README.md

 # Financial Conditions Indices (FCIs)

-March 2024: The FCIs are now updated to February 2024!
+December 2025: The FCIs are now updated to November 2025 (V3)!

 🗃️ Description